-- A requirement of working for EPCOR is that you are at least 18 years of age and legally entitled to work in Canada.
+- A requirement of working for EPCOR is that you are at least 18 years of age, successfully attained a high school diploma (GED, or equivalent level of secondary education) and legally entitled to work in Canada.
 (A copy of a valid work permit may be required.)

 - If you are considered for the position, clearance on all applicable background checks (which may include criminal, identity, educational, and/or credit) and professional reference checks is required.
 Some EPCOR positions require an enhanced level of background assessment, which is dictated by law.
 These positions require advanced criminal record checks that must also be conducted from time to time after commencement of employment.

 - A technical/practical assessment may be administered during the selection process and this exercise will be used as a part of the selection criterion.